owainow/Bestellen-Cloud-Management-Plugin/README.md

 All deletion options except "Offline nodes" require additional information which can be entered further down the form.

 ### Bestellen Efficiency Calculation
-It is a longer-term goal to create a measure to show when a dynamic machine is inefficient (time to connect, cloud size compared to VM size etc) however this is a metric that I want to develop carefully.
+It is a longer-term goal to create a bullet-proof measure to show when a dynamic machine is inefficient (time to connect, cloud size compared to VM size etc) however this is a metric that I want to develop carefully.
 Below you can see the current equation that I am testing.
 As a result the plugin offers a bespoke deletion option to use when along side a call or check on your clouds capacity (if your chosen cloud supports it) that will clear X amount of machines (User specified in config) when ran.
 The order is as follows.
 Offline machines -> Idle machines (24 hours) -> Long Connect time Machines (15 minutes).
 If there is no specified amount the plugin will delete as many as it can find.

 ```
 Efficiency Rating = (Time online / times used) x (GB size / Cloud size (GB)) /100